 - Total of partial loss of hearing;

 While every insurance company offers different coverage and limitations on an AD&D rider, it is unlikely that insurers will pay 100% of the benefit to the insured unless the injuries are extreme, such as if the insured loses a limb and a major bodily function like sight or hearing, or loses two limbs, or is totally paralyzed..

 This is a frequent cause of litigation, as the insured will believe that the injury is more serious and the AD&D policy should pay a greater percentage of the benefit, and the insurer will argue that the injury is less serious and offers to pay less or even none of the benefit.
 An experienced life insurance attorney can help you get paid what you deserve in this situation.

 What to Do If Your AD&D Claim is Denied

-These are the typical causes of claim denial:
+There are many common reasons life insurance claims are denied.
+These are the typical causes of AD&D claim denial:

 - The accident did not “directly cause” the death or dismemberment or because the death or death occurred too long after the accident;

 - The policy lapsed or was terminated due to unpaid premiums;